ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-veraison/attestation-verification.md

 }
 ```

 This JSON response contains all the information that you need to use the verification service.
+Review the different JSON properties.

-The `ear-verification-key` is the cryptographic key that you will use later to verify the results that are returned by the service.
+- The `ear-verification-key` is the cryptographic key that you will use later to verify the results that are returned by the service.

-The `media-types` entry provides the list of the different attestation data formats that the verification service supports.
+- The `media-types` entry provides the list of the different attestation data formats that the verification service supports.
 If you look down this list, you will find an entry for the CCA profile of the EAT format.
 It is the fourth entry in the list.
 This tells us that the service is capable of processing Arm CCA attestation tokens.

-The `api-endpoints` entry describes the set of RESTful APIs that are supported by the service.
+- The `api-endpoints` entry describes the set of RESTful APIs that are supported by the service.
 When verifying an attestation token, you will use the challenge-response API.

 If you can reach the verification service, you are now ready to use it to evaluate the CCA example token.

 ## Save the Public Key of the Verification Service

 One of the properties that was returned in the previous step was the public key of the verification service.
 This key will be needed later to check the signature on the attestation results.
 All that is needed in this step is to copy the contents of the `ear-verification-key` field from the previous step and save it to a separate JSON file.

 The easiest way to do this is to use the jq utility, which is a popular command-line tool that can be used to parse and manipulate JSON data.
-You may have this tool installed already.
-But, in case you don’t, you can install it using your local package manager, for instance:
+You can install it using your local package manager, for instance:

 ```bash
 sudo apt install jq
 ```

-More options for installing the jq utility are available on the jq homepage.

-Now that you have `jq` installed, you can save the public key by repeating the curl command from the previous step and using `jq` to filter the response down to just the public key part.
-Save it into a file called `pkey.json`.
-You can store it in the same directory where you downloaded the CCA example token, so remember to substitute this directory path when you run the command below:
+You can save the public key by repeating the curl command from the previous step and use `jq` to filter the response down to just the public key part.
+Save it into a file called `pkey.json`:

 ```bash
 curl http://veraison.test.linaro.org:8080/.well-known/veraison/verification | jq ‘.”ear-verification-key”’ > $HOME/pkey.json